elastic/examples/README.md

 Installation
 ------------

-Docker, the new trending containerization technique, is winning hearts with its lightweight, portable, "build once, configure once and run anywhere" functionalities.
+**Docker**, the new trending containerization technique, is winning hearts with its lightweight, portable, "build once, configure once and run anywhere" functionalities.

-To run this project on your computer you only need docker, you probably already know this technology but in case you don't we have written a training [here](https://git.renault-digital.com/common/training/blob/master/docker/docker-intro-part1.md) and you can find the documentation about how to install the docker engine
+To run this project on your computer you only need Docker, you probably already know this technology but in case you don't we have written a training [here](https://git.renault-digital.com/common/training/blob/master/docker/docker-intro-part1.md) and you can find the documentation about how to install the docker engine